ivana94/npm-search/README.md

 So let's say you want to see how to use `normalize.css`.
 You can go to this site, enter `normalize.css` into the input field, and you'll see a list of files that use `normalize.css`.
 Then you can view the files and hopefully one of them gives you a nice example of how to use `normalize.css`!

 ### tech stack

 This project's built with React.
 Testing done with Jest and Enzyme.
 All data supplied by the Github's Search API.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 I chose Create React App because I didn't need see a need to configure my own Webpack for this project.
 I just needed something that would work directly out of the box.

-### getting started

-1. clone the repo: `git clone https://matijevic@bitbucket.org/matijevic/npm-search.git`

-2. run `npm install` or `yarn install` in your Terminal

-3. run `npm start` to start up the development server. it should automatically open `localhost:3000` in the browser

-4. to run tests, run `npm test` in your Terminal

 ### limitations / hardships